 How to create a long table

-If you want to show more than 20 rows of data, your best choice in Datawrapper is the long table.
+If you want to show more than 20 rows of data, your best choice in Datawrapper is the Long Table.
 Check out the example below.
-It has quite a number of features, such as pagination and even a (very fast) search.
+It has quite a number of features, such as pagination and even a fast search.
 So consider the long table as an optional, additional piece of information, e.g. for rankings or detailed local election results.
 On occasion, a long table can be the main content of a post or article.

 The chart type to choose is the " Long Table".
 If you just started working with the tool note that the selection of the chart type will affect the options available in Refine, Annotate, and Design.
 We cover the options specifically for the long table in a separate short tutorial found here.

 Preparing and importing the data

 If you want to create this chart type, your data needs to be in a certain format.
 You'll need:

 - One header row containing descriptive labels ("Model", "Base Price", etc.)

 - At least two columns with categories, numeric values or dates

 All the columns you upload will also be displayed in your table.
 Note that only columns with numeric values can be displayed with an "inline bar chart", as in the chart above.